While I always enjoy staying in a great hotel, my family also likes to mix things up and stay in vacation rentals, as well.

 4. Do Laundry!

-I probably should have made this No. 1, because boy is this helpful, especially with kids.
+I probably should have made this No. 1, because boy is the ability to do laundry helpful, especially with kids.

 In Europe, finding vacation rentals with washer/dryers is challenging, but we managed to for two of the three and that helped reduce the amount of clothes we needed to pack.

-Plus, my youngest is like a real-life version of Pig-Pen who seems to always instantly be covered in food and dirt 😉.
+Plus, my youngest always instantly be covered in food and dirt 😉.
 There’s no re-wearing any of his clothes, ever!

 5. Save Money